wa7nwp/nwp2019/19201_Ham_misc/social_media_comments.md

+## 146.52 Calling Frequency

+BV 190709: The problem is there may be folks monitoring on 52 that don't want to list to extended discussions.
+I can see them just turning off their radio to deal with the extraneous distracting noise.
+Perhaps establishing a Tone convention, like APRS Voice Alert, would allow priority calls to be made while keeping the radio quiet for standard traffic.

+## ARRL

 FB 190707: If we members want to communicate - we can just post on one of the well organized group of Facebook pages. :) (It's not like there are 2 billion other folk finding it useful.)